yshngg/ss-deploy/README.md

 The script installs a lightweight HTTP server (using `ncat`) that listens on port `80`.

-You can verify that your server is accessible from the public internet:
+You can check if the server is reachable from the local machine:

 ```bash
 curl http://<server-ip>